 This is me each week during my 7 week postpartum recovery.
 I benefited greatly from working out throughout my pregnancy and after several weeks of rest I was ready to start my Core Rehab program.

 The benefits of postnatal exercises to a new mother during this period can be life changing.

-You are so excited about having a beautiful little baby.
-But your body will be going through a whole lot of changes and you may have lost confidence in the way it functions.
-You’re not alone!
+You are so excited about having a beautiful little baby but your body will be going through a whole lot of changes.
+And and you may have lost confidence in the way it functions.

-Whether you can make it to a class, or join our PregActive Tribe for our online workouts, it is important you also dedicate some time to your recovery post-birth.
+Whether you can make it to a class, or join our PregActive community for our online workouts, it is important you also dedicate some time to your recovery post-birth.

 I encourage active recovery and participating in safe postnatal exercises to help you recover both physically and mentally.

 The following postnatal exercises and guidelines are just ‘guidelines.’